 \paragraph{{\System}-PKK} This patch enables PKU for all of virtual memory.
 We mark all pages as user mode by setting the U/S bit in every PTE\@.
-Since our design associates protection keys (PKEYs) 0--7 with kernel space and PKEYs 8--15 with user space, we change the default protection key for user pages from 0 to 8.
+Since our design associates PKEYs 0--7 with kernel space and PKEYs 8--15 with user space, we change the default protection key for user pages from 0 to 8.
 By default, the kernel can access only pages with PKEY 0 (and PKEYs 8--15 when it wants to access user memory); user processes can access only pages with PKEY 8.

-Since the \texttt{wrpkru} instruction is not privileged, user processes may change the value of the \texttt{pkru}.
-We therefore modified Linux to save and restore the \texttt{pkru} value on kernel entry and exit.
-We also included an optimization in the interrupt dispatch code that elides the {\tt wrpkru} instruction if the \texttt{pkru} already holds the correct value.
-This improves performance if a trap or interrupt occurs while the OS kernel is running.
+We also modified Linux to save and restore the \texttt{pkru} on kernel entry and exit.
+As an optimization, we arranged for interrupt dispatch code to elide the {\tt wrpkru} instruction if the \texttt{pkru} already holds the correct value; this improves performance if a trap or interrupt occurs while the OS kernel is running.
 We disable this optimization in the shadow stack patch, as {\System} must change {\tt pkru} on every interrupt, trap, and system call.

 \paragraph{{\System}-XOM} This patch changes the 4-bit protection key in every PTE that maps a kernel code page to the value 1.
 Read and write access to pages with PKEY~1 is already disabled in the \texttt{pkru}.